 Cognitive behavioral therapy (CBT) is one approach that can be helpful with anxiety or depression.
 CBT, which often is combined with medical management, is built on the premise that thoughts, emotions and behaviors are all related.
 By working with a trained mental health professional, individuals can engage in thought evaluation, challenging and reframing to manage emotions, and ultimately make measurable behavior change.
 Additionally, relaxation training and mindfulness strategies are beneficial for patients with anxiety, and systematic desensitization can help with an individual who is fearful or has a phobia of needles, for example.
 Education on how to cope with a chronic illness, developing individualized programs to improve adherence to medical regimens, facilitating family communication around diabetes and biofeedback training are additional mental health treatment options that promote physical health.
 Addressing the behavioral component of a self-managed health condition such as Type 1 diabetes is associated with decreased average blood glucose levels and lower A1C level, and may improve their long-term health outcomes.

-Sheila Otten, LCSW, and Paula Struck, LCSW, are licensed clinical social workers who are part of the behavioral health care team within the Wendy Novak Diabetes Center.
+Sheila Otten, LCSW, and Paula Struck, LCSW, are licensed clinical social workers who are part of the behavioral health care team within the Wendy Novak Diabetes Institute.